GIScience/gis-training-resource-center/content/Modul_9/en_qgis_network_analysis_theory.md

 - Completly Open-Source
 - Global public API
   - Updates every week
-  - >100GB RAM per routing profile
+  - more than 100GB RAM per routing profile
     >Some limitations due to computational capacities
 - Can also run on your local laptop
   - A small to medium country with one profile